MajorPetrov/petrov_adventures/README.md

 ## Acknowledgments

-* I hate the cosmopolitism, so i've got this idea
+* I hate cosmopolitism, so i've got this idea
 * I love video-games, this is my third project